Stipulative definition: On stipulative definitions

 Some of these are also precising definitions, a subtype of stipulative definition that may not contradict but only extend the lexical definition of a term.
 Theoretical definitions, used extensively in science and philosophy, are similar in some ways to stipulative definitions (although theoretical definitions are somewhat normative, more like persuasive definitions).

-Many holders of controversial and highly charged opinions use stipulative definitions to attach the emotional or other connotations of a word to the meaning they would like to give it; for example, defining "murder" as "the killing of any living thing for any reason".
+Many holders of controversial and highly charged opinions use stipulative definitions referred to as persuasive definitions to attach the emotional or other connotations of a word to the meaning they would like to give it; for example, defining "murder" as "the killing of any living thing for any reason".
 The other side of such an argument is likely to use a different stipulative definition for the same term: "the unlawful killing of a human being with malice aforethought" or "the premeditated killing of a human being".
 The lexical definition in such a case is likely to fall somewhere in between.

 When a stipulative definition is confused with a lexical definition within an argument there is a risk of equivocation.